 Principles and practices of work safety, especially as related to communicable diseases.

-On a continuous basis, know and understand all aspects of the job; intermittently analyze work papers, patient charts reports and special projects; identify and interpret technical and numerical information; observe and problem solve operational and technical policies and procedures.
+On a continuous basis, know and understand all aspects of the job; intermittently analyze work papers, patient charts reports, and special projects; identify and interpret technical and numerical information; and observe and problem solve operational and technical policies and procedures.

 Plan and direct a specialized public health nursing program.